Tag Archives

 2 Articles

-My dad and I always watched MNF and we were stunned, naturally.
-It was legitimately stunning news delivered by a most unlikely source, in a peculiar context.
-The Pats’ left-footed, English place kicker — John Smith (from Leafield, Oxfordshire) — was lining up a field goal attempt when Cosell abruptly altered the narrative.
+I was 16 years old in December 1980.
+My dad was not yet 44, 10 years younger than I am today.
+We were stunned by this news, naturally.
+It was legitimately unmooring to have it delivered by such an unlikely source, in such a peculiar context.
+The Pats’ left-footed, English place kicker — John Smith, who hails from Leafield, Oxfordshire— was lining up a field goal attempt when Cosell abruptly altered the narrative.
 The only thing that would’ve made it more bizarre?
 If Smith had hailed from Blackburn, Lancashire.

 Click photo to hear The Feelies pay homage to Jimi Hendrix during their encore at The Sinclair in Cambridge, Mass., Oct.
 14, 2017.

-Nerd rockers The Feelies played The Sinclair in Cambridge over the weekend, and for all the band’s laudable work churning out two solid sets, it was the encore that left the greater impression.
+Nerd rockers The Feelies played The Sinclair in Cambridge over the weekend.
+For all the band’s laudable work churning out two solid sets, the encore left the greater impression.
 This is perhaps by design, from a band that does encores like no one else and whose 21st century incarnation just happens to have played out like one long, extended encore.

-Formed in 1976, this Hoboken 5-piece achieved a modest commercial success and sizeable cult following (comprising not insignificant numbers of Velvet Underground devotees) during the 1980s on the strength of four superb studio albums.
-Eventually it would break up (1992), re-form (2008), go out on limited tour (trademark diffidence in tow) and eventually release two new discs, including this year’s In Between.
+Formed in 1976, this Hoboken 5-piece achieved a modest commercial success and sizeable cult following comprising not insignificant numbers of Velvet Underground devotees.
+The 1980s would produce four superb studio albums.
+Eventually they’d break up (1992), re-form (2008), go out on limited tour (trademark diffidence in tow) and eventually release two new discs, including this year’s In Between.

 Paint It Black, Rolling Stones